jharlap/httpstub/README.md

 ts := httpstub.New().WithDefaultContentType(ctJSON)
 defer ts.Close()

-// the default status for name requests will be 204 no content nameEndpoint := ts.Path("/user/*/name").WithStatus(http.StatusNoContent) nameEndpoint.WithMethod("PUT")
+// the default status for name requests will be 204 no content, this will match PUT and DELETE nameEndpoint := ts.Path("/user/*/name").WithStatus(http.StatusNoContent)
-nameEndpoint.WithMethod("DELETE")

-// overrides the status
+// GET overrides the status and body nameEndpoint.WithMethod("GET").WithBody(`{"id":"a1","name":"Alice"}`).WithStatus(http.StatusOK)
-nameEndpoint.WithMethod("GET").WithBody(`{"id":"a1","name":"Alice"}`).WithStatus(http.StatusOK)

 // endpoint-specific content type